In today’s environment, it may seem that threats are everywhere and that violence and harm can impact anyone at any time.

 Bomb ThreatToggle More Info

 While bomb threats can be received in almost any format (letters, email, even graffiti) most bomb threats are received over the telephone, and over 99% of them do not involve the placement of a bomb or incendiary device.
 Threats fall into two categories, specific and non-specific.
 Specific threats are the least common but most credible.
-In these cases the caller provides specific information about the device, its location and/or the caller’s motives.
+The caller provides specific information about the device, its location and/or the caller’s motives.
 As the term implies, non-specific threats simply make generalized statements with no supporting detail.
 Regardless of the way it is received or the specificity of the notification, every bomb threat must be taken seriously and evaluated carefully.
 When there is a specific threat and a short timeframe, the only reasonable action may be evacuation and waiting until a bomb squad can clear the building.

 - Managers and supervisors may covertly search the premises.